 The agreed plan will be drawn up by the SENDCo and shared with relevant staff and parents/carers.
 Clear targets and information will be stored on the plan.
-At Bratton Fleming CP School we call these plans Individual Education Plans (IEPs).
-In Secondaries plans are provided for pupils with EHCPs.
+At Bratton Fleming School we call these My Plans or Individual Education Plans (IEPs).